frankfulness/blog/README.md

 `data/headerNavLinks.js` - navigation links.

-`data/logo.svg` - replace with your own logo.
+`data/logo.svg` - logo.

-`data/blog` - replace with your own blog posts.
+`data/blog` - blog posts.

 `public/static` - store assets such as images and favicons.

 `tailwind.config.js` and `css/tailwind.css` - tailwind configuration and stylesheet which can be modified to change the overall look and feel of the site.

 `css/prism.css` - controls the styles associated with the code blocks.
-Feel free to customize it and use your preferred prismjs theme e.g. [prism themes](https://github.com/PrismJS/prism-themes).
+Customizeable to preferred prismjs theme e.g. [prism themes](https://github.com/PrismJS/prism-themes).

 `contentlayer.config.ts` - configuration for Contentlayer, including definition of content sources and MDX plugins used.
 See [Contentlayer documentation](https://www.contentlayer.dev/docs/getting-started) for more information.

 `components/MDXComponents.js` - pass your own JSX code or React component by specifying it over here.
 You can then use them directly in the `.mdx` or `.md` file.
 By default, a custom link, `next/image` component, table of contents component and Newsletter form are passed down.
 Note that the components should be default exported to avoid [existing issues with Next.js](https://github.com/vercel/next.js/issues/51593).

-`layouts` - main templates used in pages:
+`layouts` - main used in pages:

 - There are currently 3 post layouts available: `PostLayout`, `PostSimple` and `PostBanner`. `PostLayout` is the default 2 column layout with meta and author information. `PostSimple` is a simplified version of `PostLayout`, while `PostBanner` features a banner image.
 - There are 2 blog listing layouts: `ListLayout`, the layout used in version 1 of the template with a search bar and `ListLayoutWithTags`, currently used in version 2, which omits the search bar but includes a sidebar with information on the tags.